-Approximately 7% of Canadians have self-reported as having at least 1 food allergy, but the actual number of medically diagnosed food allergies is expected to be slightly lower1.
+Approximately 7% of Canadians have self-reported as having at least 1 food allergy, but the actual number of medically confirmed food allergies is expected to be slightly lower1.
 It is believed that the rate of food allergies is increasing, particularly among children.
 Food allergies are estimated to affect up to 5% of adults and up to 8% of children in developed countries2.
-Food allergens are food proteins that can cause a reaction of the body's immune system, and can represent a serious or life threatening health risk for allergic individuals or contribute to chronic health issues for those with pre-existing health conditions like celiac disease.
-Celiac disease is a chronic reaction where the body reacts to a component of gluten which can damage or destroy certain intestinal cells.
-Approximately 1% of the total population are affected with celiac disease3.
+Food allergens are food proteins that can cause a reaction of the body's immune system, and can represent a serious or life threatening health risk for allergic individuals.

-The priority food allergens are the 10 most common food components that are associated with severe allergic or allergy-like reactions in Canada.
-These allergens consist of peanuts, tree nuts, sesame, seafood (fish, shellfish and crustaceans), eggs, milk, soy, mustard, sulphites, and wheat4.
-Gluten, while not a true allergen, is a family of proteins found in certain grains like wheat, rye, barley, kamut, and spelt and is included in this list5.
-Gluten can cause digestive problems and other issues for people with certain health conditions such as celiac disease and gluten sensitivity.
+The priority food allergens are the 10 most common food allergens that are associated with severe allergic or allergy-like reactions in Canada.
+These allergens consist of peanuts, tree nuts, sesame, seafood (fish, shellfish and crustaceans), eggs, milk, soy, mustard, sulphites, and wheat3.
 This makes proper identification and labeling of allergens in food by the manufacturer essential.

-Undeclared allergens and gluten can be found in food due to their presence in the raw ingredients, or can be accidentally introduced along the food production chain through cross contamination.
+Undeclared allergens can be found in foods due to their presence in the raw ingredients, or can be accidentally introduced along the food production chain through cross contamination.
 Regardless of the source of the allergens, industry must ensure that the food they produce is safe for human consumption.
-This can be achieved by complying with specific Canadian regulations where applicable, or by keeping their levels as low as reasonably possible.
+This can be achieved by complying with specific Canadian regulations where applicable, or by keeping the levels as low as reasonably possible.

-This was the first survey conducted by the agency for undeclared gluten in candies.
-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared gluten in candies.
+This was the first survey conducted by the agency for selected undeclared allergens in seed, legume and peanut based butters.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of almond, hazelnut and sesame in a variety of seed, legume and peanut based butter products.